 With the change in the lottery draw order, we expect that the number of holders of master’s degrees selected for review will increase by about 16%.
 The pre-registration rule, which will enter into force in early 2020, will reduce the number of petitions received by USCIS, as well as the time required to process petitions.

-Experienced attorneys of the American Corporate Services Law Offices, Inc. will be more than happy to provide assistance to your company in filing H-1B petitions for your employees.
+Experienced attorneys of the ACS Law Offices, Inc. will be more than happy to provide assistance to your company in filing H-1B petitions for your employees.